sharmanilay/sharmanilay/README.md

 ## I'm Nilay Sharma👋

-I work as a **Senior Application Engineer** at Trajektory.
-I am an Experienced **Fullstack Developer** with a demonstrated history of working in the information technology and services industry with a B.Tech in Computer Science Engineering from The LNM Institute of Information Technology.
+I cook up immaculate applications as the **Senior Application Engineer** at **Trajektory**.
+It all started with my B.Tech in Computer Science from The LNM Institute of Information Technology.
+Now, I'm a hardened **Fullstack Developer**, a virtuoso in the ruthless and relentless world of IT. **I am the danger, the one who knocks... out bugs and delivers top-tier code, that is.**

 ### Skills: